madetomeasure/api/README.md

 `go get github.com/onsi/gomega`

 Do note that Gomega relies on a Ω which can be written in vim using `<C-k> W*` in insert mode

+## RAML

+To get RAML to render in the browser we need to install raml2html

+`npm i -g raml2html`